cwarden45/Bastu_Cat_Genome/README.md

 I'm not sure how much genomic information will be considered (since I didn't get a regular kit).

 10/31/2019 - Started filling out information on-line ("Health and Wellness Assessment" and "Weekly Cat Journal")

+**MyCatDNA / Optimal Selection ($99)**:

+I guess I will find out if the report is the same, but I started trying to order a [MyCatDNA](https://www.mycatdna.com/en/) test and I was informed that I had to purchase a test through [Optimal Selection](https://www.optimal-selection.com/optimal_selection_cats/) (since I was a US customer).

+The e-mail receipt came from a "wisdomhealth.com" e-mail.
+If I try to go to that address, I get re-directed to [https://www.wisdompanel.com/](https://www.wisdompanel.com/).
+You can't actually order a cat DNA test on that website, but I think this might explain what was meant by "Wisdom Panel for Cats" on [this article](https://www.certapet.com/cat-dna-test/) (even though they didn't mention the UC-Davis VGL)